nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 - The `pre_processor_map` parameter (lines `17-18`) maps the model name(s) to input tensor name(s).
 Here, "source_video" matches the output tensor name of the preprocessor (line `10`).
 The `inference_map` parameter maps the model name(s) to the output tensor name(s).
-Here, "output", matches the input tensor name of the postprocessor (line `23`).
+Here, "output" matches the input tensor name of the postprocessor (line `23`).
 For more details on `InferenceOp` parameters, see {ref}`customizing-multiai-op` or refer to {ref}`holoinfer`.

 - The `network_output_type` parameter is commented out on line `24` to remind ourselves that this second branch is currently not generating anything interesting.
 If not specified, this parameter defaults to "softmax" for `SegmentationPostprocessorOp`.

 - The color lookup table defined on lines `30-32` is used here to create a segmentation mask overlay.
 The values of each entry in the table are RGBA values between 0.0 and 1.0.
 For the alpha value, 0.0 is fully transparent and 1.0 is fully opaque.

 ````
 `````